 - Pain medicines

 - Vacuum or forceps

 Most nurse midwives work with OBs.
 If complications or medical conditions develop during pregnancy, the woman will be referred to an OB for a consult or to take over her care.

-American College of Nurse-Midwives.
+American College of Obstetricians and Gynecologists website.
 Joint statement of practice relations between obstetrician-gynecologists and certified nurse-midwives/certified midwives.

 Gregory KD, Ramos DE, Jauniaux ERM.
 Preconception and prenatal care.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 5.

 Williams DE, Pridjian G. Obstetrics.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier; 2016:chap 20.